Peter Kay: Sporadic appearances and hiatus (2017–2022)

 On 9 September 2017, Kay took part in the "We Are Manchester" benefit concert to mark the reopening of Manchester Arena following the terrorist attack in May 2017.
-He gave a speech to the crowd before introducing the concert's headline act Noel Gallagher's High Flying Birds.
+He gave a speech to the crowd before introducing the concert's headline act, Noel Gallagher's High Flying Birds.

-In April 2020, Kay featured in the BBC's Big Night In where he introduced an updated version of "(Is This the Way to) Amarillo".
+In April 2020, Kay featured in the BBC's Big Night In in which he introduced an updated version of "(Is This the Way to) Amarillo".
 It marked his first television appearance for two years.

-On 2 January 2021, Kay was a guest on BBC Radio 2's Saturday morning show, with Cat Deeley hosting this 10am to 1pm programme as Graham Norton had now left the slot.
+On 2 January 2021, Kay was a guest on BBC Radio 2's Saturday morning show, with Cat Deeley hosting this 10am to 1pm programme as Graham Norton had by then left the slot.

-In August 2021, Kay performed two sold out shows at the Manchester 02 Apollo called 'Doing It for Laura' which took place on Saturday 7 August which had been organised in aid of Laura Nuttall, 20 - who was battling an aggressive brain tumour.
-The tickets for both shows sold out quickly within 30 minutes.
+In August 2021, Kay performed two sold-out shows at the O2 Apollo Manchester called 'Doing It for Laura' which had been organised in aid of Laura Nuttall, who was battling an aggressive brain tumour.
+The tickets for both shows sold out within 30 minutes.

-Return and new tour (2022–present)
+Comeback (2022–present)

 On 6 November 2022, Kay announced a return to stand-up with a tour beginning in December 2022 and ending in July 2025.
+Kay returned to TV in December 2024 to voice PC Mackintosh in Wallace & Gromit: Vengeance Most Fowl, reprising the role from Wallace & Gromit: The Curse of the Were-Rabbit (2005).

+Kay published Peter Kay's Diary: The Monthly Memoir of a Boy from Bolton in October 2025.